 Management students also have the option of taking a concentration to focus their studies on the industry career track that interests them most.
-Depending on the academic concentration chosen, students take one semester of study at the CIA in California, Texas, Singapore, or New York, or in Italy:
+Depending on the academic concentration chosen, students take one semester of study at the CIA in California, Texas, Singapore, or New York; a semester in Italy; or a semester in New York that includes a 10-day culinary tour of Japan:

-- Advanced Concepts in Baking and Pastry (semester in California; for baking and pastry arts associate degree graduates only) - Advanced Wine, Beverage, and Hospitality (semester in California) - Asian Cuisine: An Edible Journey from Traditional to Contemporary (semester in Singapore) - Farm-to-Table: Practices of a Sustainable Table (semester in California) - Intrapreneurship: Driving Innovation from Within an Organization (fully in New York) - Italian Cuisine: An Edible Journey from Traditional to Contemporary (semester in Italy) - Latin American Cuisine Studies: New World Flavors, Ingredients, and Techniques (semester in Texas)

-See Bachelor's Degree Concentrations for more information on these concentrations.
+- Advanced Concepts in Baking and Pastry (semester in California; for baking and pastry arts associate degree graduates only) - Advanced Wine, Beverage, and Hospitality (semester in California) - Asian Cuisine: An Edible Journey from Traditional to Contemporary (semester in Singapore) - Farm-to-Table: Practices of a Sustainable Table (semester in California or New York) - Intrapreneurship: Driving Innovation from Within an Organization (fully in New York) - Italian Cuisine: An Edible Journey from Traditional to Contemporary (semester in Italy) - Japanese Cuisine: A Study of Tradition, Flavor, and Culture (semester in New York including ten days in Japan) - Latin American Cuisine Studies: New World Flavors, Ingredients, and Techniques (semester in Texas) See Bachelor's Degree Concentrations for more information on these concentrations.